soukron/openshift-install-wrapper/README.md

  - cluster subdomain
  - cloud platform

+In the same way, there are a few functions ready to be used from the customizations:
+ - `_oc()`, which runs a command in the cluster with `system:admin` permissions and aligns the output with the `--verbose` flag
+ - `success()`, which allows to print a message after succeeding in a command with a check icon
+ - `err()`, which allows to print a message after failing in a command with a cross icon
+ - `die()`, which allows to print a message after failing in a command with a cross icon and stops the execution

-Finally, after adding your new script, remember to run `make install` in order to install a new version of `openshift-install-wrapper` with your script.
+Finally, after adding your new script in the directory, remember to run `make install` in order to install a new version of `openshift-install-wrapper` with your script embedded on it.

 ## TODO
 - Add GCP support